 - size of your RBCs

-- RBC size and color (RBCs are pale if they are deficient in iron)
+- RBC size and color: RBCs are pale when they are deficient in iron.

 - ferritin levels: Ferritin helps with iron storage in your body.
 Low levels of ferritin indicate low iron storage.

-- total iron-binding capacity: A test to determine the amount of a protein called transferrin that is carrying iron.
-People with iron deficiency will have a large amount of transferrin that is not transporting iron.
+- total iron-binding capacity: People with an iron deficiency have a large amount of a protein transferrin that isn’t properly transporting iron.